loopandlearn/LoopFollow/readme.md

 Because our family now uses Omnipod 5, I (Jon Fawcett) will not be updating this repository.
+I will also no longer provide an option to get a TestFlight invitation from me.
+You must build the app yourself.

 The Loop and Learn Team will keep the Loop Follow app going; it will stay at this repository.
 Additional Loop Follow documentation is at [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/).